LOADING DOCS: FAQs

-Recognising this maturing of audiences in 2019 Loading Docs is moving away from a fixed three-minute duration.
-Instead you will be given flexibility to deliver docs between three and eight minutes.
+The duration for a Loading Docs short is up to and including eight minutes.
 In your submission form you will be asked to identify the length you think will be best for your story.
-If selected your short will undergo creative development in the first workshop.
-It is at this point that you will, in conjunction with the project mentors, determine the length of your short.
+If selected, your short will undergo creative development in the first workshop.
+It is at this point that you will – in conjunction with the Loading Docs mentors – determine the length of your short.

 Why do I need to raise money for my film through crowdfunding?

-Each Loading Doc must run a crowdfunding campaign through Boosted where you must raise a minimum of $2,500.
+Each Loading Docs short must run a crowdfunding campaign to raise a minimum of $3,500.

-As well as raising funds to push projects forward and helping storytellers to hone their ability to talk about their projects, crowdfunding is a valuable tool to enable filmmakers to connect with audiences who are truly invested and interested in their work.
-These are the core audience who share the documentary once released.
+Crowdfunding raises valuable funds and helps storytellers articulate ideas.
+It’s also a valuable tool to enable filmmakers to connect with audiences who are truly invested and interested in their work.
+They are part of the core audience who will share the documentary once released.

-Over the five years of participating in crowdfunding we have had some amazing success, with many of the previous Loading Docs documentaries securing much more funding than the targeted amount.
+Over the seven years of participating in crowdfunding there has been amazing crowdfunding success, with many of the previous Loading Docs documentaries securing much more funding than the targeted amount.

 What is the total budget?

-Loading Docs will provide a maximum financial contribution of $5,500 production funding to each short.
-The contribution will be the same whether your film is three minutes long or eight minutes long.
+Loading Docs will provide a financial contribution of $8,000 production funding to each short.
+The contribution will be the same whether your film is three or eight minutes long.

 What is the commitment?

-Participating in Loading Docs requires the delivery of an excellent film, but also to take part in activities designed to develop professional skills and provide new opportunities for your career development.
+Participating in Loading Docs requires the delivery of a high-quality film, but also to take part in activities designed to develop professional skills and provide new opportunities for your career development.
 These include forming rewarding partnerships, identifying, targeting and connecting with audiences and increasing understanding of marketing and distribution strategies in the current media climate.

 The specific commitments are:

-- Run a crowdfunding campaign on Boosted in March/April.
+● Run a crowdfunding campaign on Boosted in March/April 2021.

-- Work closely with the Loading Docs Executive Producers to develop the documentary.
+● Work closely with the Loading Docs Executive Producer and Producer to develop the documentary.

 Promoting your work is a key element of this initiative.
 It does take time to get online and promote your stories.
-But we will give you tools and strategies to approach the task logically with a view to achieve the most impact for you and your work.
+But Loading Docs will give you tools and strategies to approach the task logically with a view to achieving the most impact for you and your work.

 Who owns the documentaries?

-All films remain the intellectual property of the filmmakers, while Loading Docs retains the rights to distribute and promote the films for a minimum period of three years.
+All films remain the intellectual property of the filmmakers, while Loading Docs retains the rights to distribute and promote the films for a minimum period of four years.

 Have a read of the Terms and Conditions to understand more about the process and contracting.